-After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$8.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$13,886,779, or approximately \$1.78 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$1.68 per share to our existing stockholders and immediate dilution of approximately \$6.22 per share to new investors in this offering.
-We determine dilution by subtracting the as pro forma adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.
+After giving further effect to the sale of shares of common stock included in each Unit in this offering at a public offering price of \$ per share of common stock included in each Unit, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, but assuming no exercise of the Warrants included in the Units offered hereby, our as adjusted net tangible book value as of September 30, 2021 would have been approximately \$ per share of common stock.
+This amount represents an immediate increase in actual book value of \$ per share to our existing stockholders and immediate dilution of approximately \$ per share to new investors in this offering.
+We determine dilution by subtracting the as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.
 The following table illustrates this dilution:

-Assumed initial public offering price per share \$8.00 Historical net tangible book value per share as of March 31, 2021 \$ 0.23 Pro forma decrease in net tangible book value per share attributable to the conversion of preferred stock and the conversion of the Notes \$(0.13) Pro forma net tangible book value per share as of March 31, 2021 \$0.10 Pro forma increase in net tangible book value per share attributable to new investors \$1.68 Pro forma as adjusted net tangible book value per share after this offering \$1.78 Dilution per share to new investors purchasing common stock in this offering \$6.22
+Offering price per unit \$ Historical net tangible book value per share as of September 30, 2021 \$ 1.37 Pro forma increase in net tangible book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors purchasing common stock in this offering \$